 Law firms need to commit time and resources to a local SEO strategy comprised of 7 elements, each working in harmony.

-Locally optimized web pages
+ONE: Locally optimized web pages

 To ever have a chance at being highly ranked for a phrase such as personal injury attorney Anytown, a highly optimized page is required that speaks to Google.
 The page has to explain to Google that it specifically has to do with personal injury as well as Anytown.